The-Oracle-AT/WPA_Blog/Wolfie/src/content/blog/Finding your study Method 2.md

 tags: ['study method', 'study', 'learning']
 ---

-The road to become an A student isn’t just about studying, you must also keep your mind and body in the best shape it  can possibly be in.
+The road to becoming an A student isn’t just about studying, you must also keep your mind and body in the best shape they can possibly be in.
 #### Your Brain Wants to Have fun.
 Study in ways that are fun for you.
 This keeps you positively motivated and you will not feel that studying is as much of a drag as it used to be (Some fun ways of studying include, playing your favorite music while you practice solving equations, moving around the room while reading a book, acting out the characters roles